cisocrgroup/Resources/manuals/profiler-manual.md

   ground truth file (see next chapter)
 * `compileFBDic` tool that compiles the dictionary.

+The following sections describe how to build language resources and how to use them with the profiler.
+However, if you just want to quickly setup some language resources and play with them, you may skip ahead to Sect.
+[Provided language resources] and use our prebuilt example resources for German, Latin and Ancient Greek.
+You will later need to come back here to read and understand the details in order to tune your pattern file to your document at hand.

 ### External language resources
-In order to build a language modele you need a number of external lexical resources:
+In order to build a language model you need a number of external lexical resources:

 * At least one sorted full form dictionary of modern words